qwaneu/qwaneu.github.io/_drafts/simple-acts-of-kindness-and-love.md

 The impact of improvements might be small, but they do have impact.
 They reduce developer toil for instance, or reduce technical debt, or make the whole delivery process a bit more smooth.
 Over time, this helps improve productivity.
+The time delay is denoted by the || symbol.

 Now productivity in development is difficult to get a grip on, like we wrote before in our [Under Pressure post](/2020/10/26/under-pressure.html).
 Here we mean "getting more done with the same effort" (or "getting the same done with